Insights

 Most breaches start with human error.
 Security awareness training reduces that risk, but only if it goes beyond annual e-learning.
 This guide covers what works, what does not, and how to build a programme your staff will actually remember.

-AI, NIS2, and the EU AI Act: What Security and Compliance Teams Need to Do Before August 2026
+AI, NIS2, and the EU AI Act: What Security and Compliance Teams Need to Do After the May 2026 Digital Omnibus Agreement

 NIS2, the EU AI Act, and DORA now converge on organisations deploying AI.
-This guide maps where the three frameworks overlap, what security and compliance teams need to deliver before August 2026, and how a single integrated assessment can satisfy all three.
+After the May 2026 Digital Omnibus agreement, deadlines shifted to 2 December 2027 (Annex III) and 2 August 2028 (Annex I).
+This guide maps where the three frameworks overlap and how a single integrated assessment satisfies all three.

 Incident Response Plan: What to Do in the First 72 Hours After a Cyberattack